State faces shortage of CDL drivers

 Giroux said the industry mostly attracts men 18-21 looking for their first career; also men in their 40s whose tuition is paid by their employer.
 It is not inexpensive.

-Currently, the Class A CDL course, the most popular course, is $5,900, the Class B, which trains fuel delivery or Vtrans snow plow operators costs $3,900.
+Currently, the Class A CDL course, the most popular course, is $5,900, the Class B, which trains fuel delivery or Agency of Transportation snow plow operators costs $3,900.

 Haynes said part of the problem with filling jobs for CDL qualified drivers is that “people don’t want the trucker lifestyle.
 It’s a generational, culture issue.”